DIRECTLab/carla-energy-consumption/input/creation/README.md

 - [junction_chargers.py](./junction_chargers.py) gives parameters for wireless chargers near junctions.

+- [junction_chargers_all.py](./junction_chargers_all.py) runs the same as junction_chargers.py but also creates a file called `all_junctions.csv` in the specified folder that combines the information for all the chargers at all the junctions.

 - [optimal_chargers.py](./optimal_chargers.py) uses data from one or more prior simulations to determine the best places to install chargers for maximum utilization.
     - This script works best when data from multiple simulations is used.
 For example:
         ```